Join me and learn more about tropical convection, as well as atmospheric Easterly Waves (EWs) and their representation in global climate models.

 About me

-¡Saludos!
-I am a Ph.D. candidate in the Atmospheric and Oceanic Sciences Department at the University of Wisconsin-Madison (UW-M).
-I currently work with my advisor, Dr. Ángel Adames Corraliza, studying tropical dynamics, thermodynamics, and climate.
-My work specifically looks into the thermodynamic structure of easterly waves (EWs) and their representation in global climate models/simulations (GCMs).
+As a PhD student in the Atmospheric and Oceanic Sciences Department at the University of Wisconsin-Madison (UW-M).
+I worked with my advisor, Dr. Ángel Adames Corraliza, studying tropical dynamics, thermodynamics, and climate.
+My work specifically looks into the thermodynamic structure of EWs and their representation in global climate models/simulations (GCMs).
 If you are interested in learning more about my research feel free to read more about it in the “Research Projects” tab!

 I was born and raised in Puerto Rico, where I fell in love with the atmosphere.
 I spent the first years of my undergraduate education at the University of Puerto Rico at Mayagüez (UPRM), where I studied Theoretical Physics with a Curricular Sequence in Atmospheric Sciences and Meteorology.
 At UPRM I was part of the local American Meteorological Society (AMS) Chapter where I worked in the officer team as Historian (2014-2015), Vice President (2015-2016) and Outreach Committee Leader (2016-2017).
 During my years as an undergraduate student, I participated from summer research experiences that nurtured my love for research.